Avitas8485/Alara/README.md

 # Alara - AI Assistant Agent

-Alara is an AI assistant that helps people with their daily tasks.
+Alara is an AI assistant that helps people with their daily tasks with more emphasis on AI part, at least thats the end goal, to make it more than a simple Assistant.

 It is built using various components and frameworks, including:

 1. **Speech-to-Text (STT)**: The agent uses the Whisper STT library for speech recognition.
 2. **Wake Word Detection**: The agent uses a wake word detection module to detect when the user is addressing it.